stellar/scp-proofs/README.md

 Clone [Oded's fork](https://github.com/odedp/ivy), create a Python 2.7 virtualenv, install the z3-solver package with pip, and then run `python setup.py install`.
 To check `my_file.ivy`, run `ivy_check complete=fo my_file.ivy`.
 To set the random seed to something random (using bash on linux): `ivy_check complete=fo seed=$RANDOM my_file.ivy`.

+# Background material to understand the model and proofs

+To understand the model and safety proofs:
+Padon, Oded, et al. "Paxos made EPR: decidable reasoning about distributed protocols."
+Proceedings of the ACM on Programming Languages 1.OOPSLA (2017): 108.

+To understand the liveness proofs:

+* Padon, Oded, et al. "Temporal prophecy for proving temporal properties of infinite-state systems."
+2018 Formal Methods in Computer Aided Design (FMCAD).
+IEEE, 2018.
+* Padon, O., Hoenicke, J., Losa, G., Podelski, A., Sagiv, M., & Shoham, S. (2017).
+Reducing liveness to safety in first-order logic.
+Proceedings of the ACM on Programming Languages, 2(POPL), 26.